-Application Procedure: If you are interested in growing professionally within an innovative, highly respected organization through a year of service, we invite you to submit a single PDF document which includes the following to Becca Bloom, Director of Programs, firstname.lastname@example.org:
+Application Deadline: Applications are due by Friday, June 19th @ 5 p.m.
+If you are interested in growing professionally within an innovative, highly respected organization through a year of service, please email a cover letter and resume to Gyasi Ross, Director of Programs, firstname.lastname@example.org

 L.A.
 Works is committed to providing an inclusive workplace that includes people of diverse backgrounds and fully utilizes their talents to achieve its mission.
 We are committed to fostering and supporting a workplace culture inclusive of people regardless of their race, ethnicity, national origin, gender, sexual orientation, socio-economic status, marital status, age, physical abilities, political affiliation, religious beliefs or any other non-merit fact, so that all employees feel included, equally valued and supported.

 Volunteers can prove to be a huge benefit to your organization.
 Aside from providing extra hands and eyes to your projects, they offer unique perspectives that can help strengthen your organization’s mission.Here are some key components that need to be implemented to ensure successful recruitment for your volunteer program.